 Hi reader!
 I’m Sarah.
-I’m 26 years old.
-I’m an ICU nurse with unmanageable, wild curly hair and an insatiable curiosity about the world.
+I’m 27 years old.
+I’m a critical care nurse with unmanageable, wild curly hair and an insatiable curiosity about the world.
 My highschool-sweetheart-turned-husband (and built in travel buddy) and I come from small town South Carolina, and made our way down to Charleston for college and thereafter.
 We found ourselves calling the low country our home, but after feeling like we needed to see what else is out there, we decided we wanted to wander a little.
-So we took a huge leap of faith and found ourselves landing in Raleigh, North Carolina.
+So we took a huge leap of faith and found ourselves landing in Raleigh, North Carolina, only to uproot again a few years later and land slightly westward in Charlotte, North Carolina.
 But, for now, that’s enough about me.
 I have a question for you!

 Have you ever wanted to step completely and totally out of your comfort zone?